kutaslab/merp2tbl/docs/usage.md

 #### wide tag
 for a more condensed file, you can use a wide tag instead of the long tag

-column name on first line followed by a colon, row names on proceding lines, comma separated, starting with 2 spaces and an open bracket '[' and ending with a closed braket ']'
+> column name on first line followed by a colon

+> proceeding line starts with 2 spaces and an open square bracket

+> row names listed after the square bracket, comma separated (can add line breaks if you wish)

+> ending with a closed square bracket
 ```
 wide_row_tag:
   [tagA, tagB, tagC, tagD, tagE, tagF, tagG, tagH, tagI, tagJ,